mrfearless/creating-controls-in-assembler/control-properties/using-macros-to-getset-properties.md

 ...
 ```

-This is still a valid technique if the amount of bytes is less than 40.
-Or even using the [GetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633564%28v=vs.85%29.aspx) / [SetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633568%28v=vs.85%29.aspx) api calls is viable if using an atom - which is faster than [GetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633564%28v=vs.85%29.aspx) / [SetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633568%28v=vs.85%29.aspx) with a string, but both are still slower than [GetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633584%28v=vs.85%29.aspx) / [SetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633591%28v=vs.85%29.aspx) as far as I am aware.
+Using macros to get and set our control's properties is still a valid technique if the amount of data store for these properties is less than 40 bytes.
+It is also possible to make use of the [GetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633564%28v=vs.85%29.aspx) / [SetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633568%28v=vs.85%29.aspx) api calls, which make use of atoms - which is faster than [GetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633564%28v=vs.85%29.aspx) / [SetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633568%28v=vs.85%29.aspx) with a string, but both are still slower than [GetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633584%28v=vs.85%29.aspx) / [SetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633591%28v=vs.85%29.aspx) as far as I am aware.